maltesie/ChimericFragments/README.md

 ## Dependencies

-The following procedure was tested on Ubuntu 22.04 and Arch linux.
+The following procedure was tested on Ubuntu 22.04 and Arch linux (July 2022).

 The script is written in the Julia programming language and requires Julia (1.7.3+) to be installed on your system.
 You can download Julia here: https://julialang.org/downloads/

-The script also depends on bwa-mem2 and samtools for sequence alignments .bam file generation.
+The script also depends on bwa-mem2 (2.2.1+) and samtools (1.16.1+) for sequence alignments .bam file generation.
 You can find the two tools on github:

 https://github.com/bwa-mem2/bwa-mem2/releases